|

 Wartime History

 (later Prime Minister of Australia) Sir John Gorton and Dick Cresswell.
-Adorned with a pig painted on the cowl, flying in defense of Darwin from Darwin Airfield and Livingstone Airfield.
+This P-40 operated from Perth, also Darwin Airfield and Livingstone Airfield in defense of Darwin.

 Postwar

-Offered for disposal on August 28, 1946 and the aircraft went to a farmer.
-The orginal wings were being used as a dam wall on
+Offered for disposal on August 28, 1946 and sold to a farmer who used the wings as a dam wall on

 Restoration & Display